darkarp/chromepass/README.md

 	It will then ask you for your ip, you must type your PUBLIC ip (ex: 152.162.93.12).
 	You can obtain your public ip by typing "WhatIsMyIp" on Google.

 	2. Setup Port forwading.
-You want to forward the port 80 and 8080 to your machine (look up how to do that if you don't know)
+You want to forward the port 80 to your machine (look up how to do that if you don't know)

 	3. Start the client.exe